alecGraves/tellopy/README.md

         printf("State: %s\n", state);

-## TODO
+## TODO ✔️
 - [ ] Use static libraries for ffmepg, build static telloc
 - [ ] Save binaries somewhere accessible

-# Release Notes
+# Release Notes 📝
 * 2023-02-18: Improved interface by using opaque struct pointer instead of void*
+* 2023-03-04: Added python bindings

-## License
+## License ©️ ❎

-This is licenced under the Unlicence, so basically, do whatever you want but please don't sue me.
+This is licenced under the 💥 ⚖️⚖️ Unlicence ⚖️ 🚀, so basically, do whatever you want but please don't sue me.

 see LICENSE.